luisparravicini/covid19-stats/README.md

 ![plot 01](plot_01.png "LATAM confirmed cases")

-**DISCLAIMER**: I'm just playing aournd with the dataset and matplotlib, the graphs might not be accurate and/or have errors.
+**DISCLAIMER**: I'm just playing around with the dataset and matplotlib, the graphs might not be accurate and/or have errors.